TheStylishCoder/Static-Dynamic-Testing_PDA/part_1_docs/testing_task_1.md

 class CardGame:

+#There should be a colon after else
+#There should be two equals signs ==.
+One is assigning a value to a variable not checking if something is equal.
   def check_for_ace(self, card):
     if card.value = 1:
       return True
     else
       return False

+#dif should be def
+#There should be a comma between card1 and card2
+#There is no option for if the cards are equal.
+You could write an elif statement; elif card1.value < card2.value: return card2 else: return None
   dif highest_card(self, card1 card2):
   if card1.value > card2.value:
     return card